open/close all folders

 - During The DCU's Last Laugh Crisis Crossover, some of the Jokerized villains added Joker smiles to Mount Rushmore, the Statue of Liberty, and other landmarks.
 The Joker himself seemed to view this as too obvious to be funny.

-- The Joker himself got in on this during the Rock of Ages arc when he temporarily gained godlike power.
+- The Joker got in on this during the Rock of Ages arc when he temporarily gained godlike power.
 Pretty much the first thing he did was to create a 10,000 mile long Joker grin, causing huge earthquakes.

 - Noted comic book author Peter David tends to do this.
 Terrorists bomb emotionally vulnerable parts of America, including half of Mount Rushmore.
-Then The Hulk, who hasn't quite been mentally stable in a while, smashes the rest of it to powder.
+Then the Incredible Hulk, who hasn't quite been mentally stable in a while, smashes the rest of it to powder.
 It's restored by the Deus ex Machina "Molecule Man", who can do pretty much whatever he wants.
-Then some years later, Captain Marvel, a trained cosmically powered warrior, uses Rushmore to launch himself into Kree space (he had to power up to aim right as planets move).
+Then some years later, Captain Mar-Vell, a trained cosmically powered warrior, uses Rushmore to launch himself into Kree space (he had to power up to aim right as planets move).
 A few moments afterward...much of Rushmore crumbles.
 And IIRC, in DC continuity, in Young Justice George's face exploded outwards as there was a secret base inside it.

 - A one-time chapter opening page joke in Bowling King had all of the faces on Mount Rushmore replaced with main character Shautieh Ley's face.
 Uh, four of them, that is.